 In a story where the hero questions his own legacy, forcing him to confront the legacy of his legendary father, a man he's always respected but never fully understood, is appropriate.

-Through video footage reminiscent of the Walt in the Wonderful World of Disney, Tony learns that his father saw him as his greatest creation, knowing he would go on to do greater things than he ever could.
+Through video footage reminiscent of Walt Disney in the Wonderful World of Disney special, Tony learns that his father saw him as his greatest creation, knowing he would go on to do greater things than he ever could.

 As Nick Fury tells Tony, "only you can solve the riddle of your heart."
-Ironman 2 proves this to be true but also doesn't hesitate to offer the hero the resources, support, and ammunition to help him figure things out and fight the battles ahead.
+Ironman 2 proves this to be true but also doesn't hesitate to offer the hero the resources, support, and ammunition to help him figure things out.

 The Bad: Whiplash

-From the moment casting for the Ironman sequel was first announced, many people were confident that actor Mickey Rourke was going to step into the role of Ivan Vanko (Whiplash) and somehow parallel Robert Downey Jr.'s comeback with a cinematic comeback of his own.
-Let's not forget, Rourke had just returned to the spotlight following his Oscar-nominated performance in 2008's The Wrestler, and many just assumed that he'd be a natural and worthy choice to step into the ring and go toe-to-toe with RDJ's Ironman.
-Unfortunately, this wasn't the case.
+From the moment casting for the Ironman sequel was first announced, many people were confident that actor Mickey Rourke could step into the role of Ivan Vanko (Whiplash) and mirror Robert Downey Jr.'s comeback with a cinematic comeback of his own.
+Let's not forget, Rourke had just returned to the spotlight following his Oscar-nominated performance in 2008's The Wrestler, and many assumed that he'd be a natural and worthy choice to step into the ring and go toe-to-toe with RDJ's Ironman.
+This wasn't the case.

 If you've followed my writing or analysis at all, you'll know that I tend to be pretty critical of stories that are unclear about their antagonist or create weak obstacles for their heroes.
 I don't believe every story needs an outright "big bad", but if you're not going to create a viable threat to challenge the hero's goal, their ultimate triumph won't feel earned or even triumphant.

-The son of Soviet scientist Anton Vanko, Ivan has grown up in exile, enraged at the Starks for destroying his family.
-This makes sense, but what's his motivation?
+The son of Soviet scientist Anton Vanko, Ivan grew up in exile, resenting the Starks for destroying his family.
+This makes sense, and Ivan provides a nice broken mirror for Tony.
+However, what's his motivation?
 What's his end goal?
 Revenge?
 Against who?
 Howard Stark?
 He's dead.
 Okay, then... um...
 Tony Stark?
 I guess he'll do.
 But what does he hope to accomplish?

 Killing him?
 Embarrassing him?
 Making money off of his technology?
 Taking credit for his father's science?
 Destroying the Stark legacy?
 How far is he willing to go?

-The government's fear is that a foreign enemy will eventually find a way to build Ironman suits for themselves.
-This is why they want to seize Tony’s technology for military applications.
 But is the Ironman suit the real achievement (and threat), or is it the arc reactor?
 Hasn't the arc reactor technology been at Stark Industries for a while now?
-What tech are people afraid is going to fall into the wrong hands?
+What tech is the U.S. military afraid will fall into the wrong hands?

 Compare Whiplash to Erik Killmonger of Black Panther or Loki of the first Thor and first Avengers.

-Erik Killmonger wants revenge for the death of his father, but he is after more than just burning down Wakanda or destroying T'Challa.
-He pursues the throne so he can use Wakanda's technology to empower his people around the world with the means and weapons to finally rise up against their oppressors.
+Erik Killmonger wants revenge for the death of his father and for Wakanda hiding their technological advancements instead of using them to help others around the world.
+Killmonger, however, is after more than just burning down Wakanda or destroying T'Challa.
+He pursues the throne so he can use Wakanda's technology to empower people around the world he sees as oppressed.

 Loki also wants the throne of Asgard for himself.
-Becoming king and defeating his brother are just his way of gaining power so he can ultimately prove his worth.
+Becoming king and defeating his brother are just his way of gaining power and proving his worth.

 There are reasons why Loki and Killmonger as two of the MCU’s best.
-It’s fair to say Marvel needed characters like Whiplash to figure that out.
+Maybe Marvel needed characters like Whiplash to figure that out.

 A Missed Opportunity: Justin Hammer

 Tony Stark changed the game with the advent of the arc reactor and Ironman suit.
-In doing so, he also obliterated the competition and probably put a lot of companies out of business, without even a thought of remorse.
+In doing so, he also obliterated the competition and probably made a lot of tech obsolete, without even a second thought or hint of remorse.

 Tony Stark has always been smarter, better, and gleefully arrogant about everything he does, including embarrassing Justin Hammer.
-This is a prime set up for a greedy, unscrupulous, and disenfranchised competitor to fight back.
+That is a prime set up for a greedy, unscrupulous, and disenfranchised corporatist and competitor to push back.

-Films like Aquaman, Creed 2, and most entries in the James Bond franchise have multiple antagonists.
-However, in these stories, there is usually a hierarchy of power to the villains, bosses, henchmen, and goons.
+Films like Aquaman and most entries in the James Bond franchise have multiple antagonists.
+However, in these stories, there is usually a hierarchy of power to the villains, bosses, and henchmen.

-For example, in Aquaman, Black Manta has a personal vendetta against Arthur Curry, but he’s only a second-tier villain to King Orm (Ocean Master), who is the much more powerful foe.
+For example, in Aquaman, Black Manta (Yahya Abdul-Mateen II) has a personal vendetta against Arthur Curry, but he’s only a second-tier villain to King Orm/Ocean Master (Patrick Wilson), who is the more powerful and dangerous foe.

 In great stories with multiple antagonists, there should be an order of power.
 Obstacles need be tackled and villains defeated in ascending order, saving the biggest threat for last.